By Steve Roth

 You might think you could turn to economists for an understanding of the term.
 Not so.
 They don’t have an agreed-upon definition of “money.”
 The closest they come is a tripartite “it’s used as” description that completely begs the question of what money is: It’s used as a medium of account, as a medium of exchange, and as a medium of storage.
 I and many others have pointed out the myriad problems with this tripartite non-definition.
 Start by asking yourself: what in the heck do they mean by “medium” in each of those three?
 You’ll often hear economists speak of (undefined) “monetary assets,” “monetary commodities,” and similar, attempting to communicate in absence of a definition.

-This conflation of “money” with currency-like financial securities reveals a basic misunderstanding of money that pervades the economics profession.
+This conflation of “money” with fixed-price, currency-like financial securities reveals a basic misunderstanding of money that pervades the economics profession.
 That misunderstanding is based on a fairly tale.

 Get Evonomics in your inbox